Chris Meek: Philanthropy

 Chris Meek (right) receiving the 2014 Syracuse University Orange Circle Award for his philanthropic work from Chancellor Kent Syverud; April 2, 2014.

 In April 2009, Meek held a mortgage modification event for homeowners and lenders at a Stamford, Connecticut community center.
 The event led to the founding of the foreclosure counseling non-profit START Now!.
 According to Meek, from April 2009 to March 2011, it had helped prevent foreclosures on 250 properties.

 Meek also founded SoldierSocks in 2009 after a conversation with a former U.S. Marine about the lack of basic necessities, such as socks and baby wipes, available to troops in Iraq and Afghanistan.
 By 2013, SoldierSocks had sent 73,000 pounds of hygiene items, and founded the SoldierSocks Veterans Grant Foundation.
 In 2013, the organization changed its name to SoldierStrong and shifted efforts to meet the needs of returning service members.
 It provides medical technologies to Veterans Affairs medical facilities and individual veterans in the country.
 It partnered with Ekso Bionics, the manufacturers of robotic exoskeletons, to give paralyzed veterans the ability to walk again.
 By 2017, the organization had donated more than $2 million worth of medical devices.
 This helped 25,000 spinal cord-injured veterans get access to equipment that helps them use their arms or legs.
 As of December 2023, SoldierStrong has donated 30 exoskeleton suits to VA hospitals providing access to 35,000 injured veterans nationwide.

 Through his organization, Meek provides the BraveMind virtual reality system, used to treat veterans living with PTS.
 The technology is developed by the USC's Institute for Creative Technologies.

 Meek also provides academic scholarships through the SoldierScholar program at the Syracuse University Maxwell School of Citizenship and Public Affairs, and the Walsh School of Foreign Service at Georgetown University and at the Batten College of Engineering and Technology at Old Dominion University.

 On May 22, 2018, Meek testified in front of the U.S. House Subcommittees on Research and Technology and Energy on the topic of empowering U.S. veterans through technology.

 In March 2025, Meek established the 9/11 Legacy Foundation, a non-profit organization dedicated to educating the future generations and raising awareness about the impacts of the September 11 attacks.
+The organization advocates for the inclusion of mandatory instructions about the events of September 11, 2001 in the curricula of all the high schools in the 50 states.